bitkeen/dotfiles/README.md

 Packages that I want to have installed on my machines are in the `requirements.txt` file.

-Install with `pip install -r requirements.txt`.
+Install with `pip install --user -r requirements.txt`.